khadas/krescue/docs/README-ArchLinux-install.example.md

 # HOW-TO install ArchLinux for any Khadas SBC

+## About ArchLinux and Arch Linux ARM

+Arch Linux ARM port of Arch Linux, which aims for simplicity and full control to the end user.
+We provide a light-weight base structure that allows you to shape the system to your needs.

 ## Start Krescue from SD

 + download appropriate Krescue sd/usb image  https://dl.khadas.com/Firmware/Krescue/system/